 Current liberals (at least enough of them to make a dent) seem to have lost that vision.
 They place too much short-term emphasis on speech codes and on restricting expressions of anything deemed “offensive.”
 And their long-term vision suffers from divisive strategies that often sound more scolding than celebratory.
 “White privilege” and “male privilege” is a case in point.
 I certainly agree that there are racial and gender inequities that persist and need to be addressed, but these terms perpetuate the oppressor/oppressed dyad, another upcycle of “us versus them” thinking.
 They send the message, intentionally or not, that “your hard work didn’t count, your efforts to treat people fairly didn’t count, it was all privilege and you should be a little ashamed of it.”
 This is at best a tactically and morally awkward extension of Elizabeth Warren’s more solid town hall point about how no one builds a business alone – tactically awkward because likely to alienate more potential allies than it gains; morally awkward because Warren’s point rests upon the unifying premise that we are all in this together, whereas the argument based on demographic “privilege” seems to rest upon a premise of conflicting interests and binary leverage.
 (Beware of anything that sets the “men vs. women” trap.
 As a great American said, “Those who are against women’s rights would like nothing better than to drive a wedge between women and progressive men.”)
 The “privilege” argument in its current form is not in the long run a unifying vision.
 It falls short of Wollstonecraft and Equiano and Douglass.
 It cedes the moral high ground held by them and held, I believe, by 60s/70s liberals as well.

 If the left (or a sizable subset thereof) has ceded the moral high ground, this doesn’t mean they’ve yielded that ground to conservatives/Republicans.
-Issue for issue, the latter are even further from the moral high ground.
+Issue for issue, the latter are no closer to the moral high ground.
 Rather, when liberals relinquished the moral high ground, they left a vacuum.
 We need a morally rejuvenated liberal party, or even better, a new grass roots, non-partisan movement, one that flushes out a little of the us-versus-them acrimony and upcycles some of the celebratory 1960s vision but without moving backwards from here.
 I’m not sure how to do that, but I’m open to suggestion.